Phoenix2k/shopping-cart/README.md

 pnpm lint:fix
 ```

-> Changed files will be linted automatically by [Lefthook](https://github.com/evilmartians/lefthook) when creating a new Git commit.
+> Changed files will be linted automatically by [Lefthook][lefthook] when creating a new Git commit.

 ## Build for production